LUXMAN vintage audio |

 Around 1960 issued solid-state stereo amplifier for USA and European markets made in Japan.

-This is a rebranded amp as there were obviously copyright issues with the brand-name "Gral".
+This is a "Stereosonic" rebranded amp as there were obviously copyright issues with the brand-name "Gral" in some regions.

 front ^

-I have removed the "Stereosonic" sign on the front situated above the pilot-lamp, as I suspected there was another brand-name under it.
+I have removed the "Stereosonic" sign on the front situated above the pilot-lamp, as I suspected there was another brand-name under it and it was.

-I replaced the "Stereosonic" sign as you can see here at the middle on the front plate, here it sits nicely and respects the history of the amp.
+I replaced the "Stereosonic" sign as you can see here on the photo, to the middle on the front plate, here it sits nicely and respects the history of the amp.

 Under the "Stereosonic" sign there was the original brand name "Gral" as you can see above.
 This particular amp was initially bought in the UK.